Parks & Recreation

 FROM THE SHADY picnic areas of Adams Park to the exciting terrain of the Logan Skate Park to the refreshing water at the Logan Aquatic Center, the Logan Parks and Recreation Department has something for everyone.
 Our purpose is to serve the leisure and recreational needs of the community.
 Five divisions help us accomplish our objective of creating quality life-long experiences for men, women, and children.
 These divisions are Administration, Cemetery, Golf Course, Parks and Trails, and Recreation.

-The Logan Parks and Recreation Department Summer/Fall 2021 and Winter 2022 Leisure Guide.
+The Logan Parks and Recreation Department Leisure Guide 2023—Spring and Summer.

 Step It Up Program